Jenny Rowan

 Jennifer Daphne Rowan QSO JP (formerly Simpson; born October 1949) is a New Zealand former politician.
-She served as mayor of Kapiti Coast from 2007 to 2013, and was the first openly lesbian mayor in the country.
+She served as mayor of the Kāpiti Coast from 2007 to 2013, and was the first openly lesbian mayor in the country.

 Career

 Rowan was mayor of Inglewood District from 1986 until the 1989 local government reforms.
 She was then elected to the Taranaki Regional Council and served as deputy chair until 1991.
 She was a commissioner of the Environment Court of New Zealand from 1991 to 2007, and served as deputy chair of the Paekākāriki Community Board from 2004 to 2006.

-Rowan was elected mayor of Kapiti Coast in 2007, defeating six opponents including former mayor Iride McCloy.
-Major issues of her mayoralty included council spending, the Kapiti Expressway, sea level rise, and water metering.
+Rowan was elected mayor of Kāpiti Coast in 2007, defeating six opponents including former mayor Iride McCloy.
+Major issues of her mayoralty included council spending, the Kāpiti Expressway, sea level rise, and water metering.
 These issues led to her failing to be re-elected in 2013, placing third behind Ross Church and K Gurunathan.